genidma/teatime-accessibility/README.md

    - Configuration: `~/.config/teatime_config.json`
    - Statistics: `~/.local/share/teatime_stats.json`

 The important thing to note is that the application itself is not moved or copied elsewhere - it runs directly from your project directory.
-The [install.sh](file:///vms_and_github/Github/teatime-accessibility/install.sh) script simply:
+The install script simply:
 1. Sets up the virtual environment for isolated dependencies
 2. Creates convenient access points (desktop entry and/or desktop shortcut)
 3. Ensures all necessary components are properly configured